AdobeDocs/commerce-events/src/pages/events/commands.md

 You can also subscribe to a plugin event if it was registered in the `app/etc/config.php` file and subsequently unsubscribed with the [`events:unsubscribe` command](#unsubscribe-from-a-commerce-event).
 [Register events](./module-development.md#register-events) describes the format of these files.)

 You can also create and subscribe to a rule event.
-Rule events allow you to determine the conditions that the event service uses to emit a native or custom events to your application.
+Rule events allow you to determine the conditions that the Commerce events client module uses to emit a native or custom events to your application.
 See [Create rule events](./rule-events.md) for detailed information and examples.

 ### Usage